 ventricle, has heart valve disease, or has had a

 Person has past or current symptoms of heart

 failure.
 Symptoms are linked with underlying structural heart disease.

 Person has shortness of breath or fatigue

-caused by left ventricular systolic dysfunction.
+caused by structural heart disease.
 Or the person does not have symptoms and is

 getting treatment for prior symptoms of heart failure.